Add an external MCP server in StudioAssist

 Add an external MCP Server

-Follow our interactive guide to add an MCP server:
+Follow these steps to add an MCP server:

 -